 You can download Bluestacks 2 from Official site

 Other Android emulators

-All those seen so far are more or less designed for gaming.
-NOX and MEmu in this case - and in my humble opinion - are the best because they fully support shooter games and have integrated an excellent plugin to simulate theaccelerometer.
+All those seen so far have more or less been designed for gaming.
+NOX and MEmu in this case - and in my humble opinion - are the best because they also fully support shooter games and have integrated an excellent plugin to simulate theaccelerometer.

 However, it is obvious that not everyone is interested solely and exclusively in gaming; in this case it is possible to use an operating system designed for PC based on Android.
 It is the case of Remix OS, a very light operating system, compatible with most hardware and specifically designed to carry Android on most computers.

 Remix OS can be installed on USB pendrive, to start it from any PC, or next to Windows.
 In the first case it is good to have a flash drive with a fairly fast read and write speed.